OjoMutiu/HNGx-Stage1/README.md

 * Mobile number, and
 * A navigation button to an in-app GitHub page webview

-The app allows editing of slack username and intern role description.
+The app allows editing of slack username and intern role description
-However, the profile image cannot be changed.
+but the profile image cannot be changed.

-You can also tap on the profile image to have a zoomed view or a bigger image
+You can however tap on the profile image to have a zoomed view or a bigger image

 ## Getting Started